LOADING TRACES

 The Technology

-We use state-of-the-art mixed reality technology, often used in animation tech, robotics, and scientific research, to bring visual interactions into the physical world within an artistic context.
+We use state-of-the-art mixed reality technology, often used in animation, robotics, and scientific research, to bring visual interactions into the physical world.

 Click to read more...